 What nutrients are in sap?

-Since sap is predominantly sugar, analyzing the Brix of plant sap gives us an accurate representation of the sugars available to the plant.
+Since sap is predominantly sugar, analyzing the Brix of plant sap gives us an accurate representation of the sugars and other solubles available to the plant.

 An appropriate pH level in plants is crucial to healthy growth.
 Most plants need to be slightly acidic, but not too much so.
 Analyzing the pH in sap gives a strong indicator of where the pH of the plant tissue will be in the upcoming days/weeks.